danilotc/devdojoen-java/README.md

 1. [x] Java One For All 39 - Object Orientation - Introduction to classes pt 01
 1. [x] Java One For All 40 - Object Orientation - Introduction to classes pt 02
 1. [x] Java One For All 41 - Object Orientation - Cohesion
+1. [x] Java One For All 42 - Object Orientation - Classes Exercise

 ---